CPLynch/btas/Objects.md

 Javascript objects can either have their own properties or they can also inherit properties.
 Inherited properties come from other objects linked from top to bottom with a prototype inheritance chain.

 The function object

+The "this" keyword refers to the context object.
+It allows you to perfrom functions against a paticular object depinting on the context of the fucntion the "this" keyword is found in.
+This gets rid of the need to pass around objects to functions as you can use the this keyword instead, this can mean clearer more readable code - as long as reader can understand how which object the context object is.
+The context object, "this", will depend in what is executed how at runtime.
+Everytime a function is run a new execution context for that function is create